github-samples/managing-work/docs/6-LinkingIssuesToCode.md

   - Since we added automation in an earlier exercise for the project, this pull request (PR) is automatically added to your project.
 In the right-column of the page, click on the name of your project under the "Projects" section.
   - If not already selected, click on the **Feature Planning** tab.
   - Locate the bug; note that it's status was updated to done through a series of events: merging the PR with the "fixes" keyword closed the issue, and the project automation updated the status to "Done".
-  - Click on the bug to open it; scan down in the on the right column and look for the "Deveopment" section.
+  - Click on the bug to open it; scan down in the on the right column and look for the "Development" section.
   - Verify that the link to the PR in that section has the "merged" icon (![Merged icon](./images/merged-icon.jpeg)) showing that the merge is complete.
   - If you'd like, click on the PR to drill into it.
 You can review all files, individually changed lines, and review feedabck in the PR as associated with this issue, and seamlessly move between the issue and the code changes.